-Important Note: Istanbul Museum of Modern Art is temporarily closed.
-The museum is planned to be opened in the upcoming months of 2022 in their new space at Galataport.
+Important Note: As of May 4th, Istanbul Museum of Modern Art opened its doors in their new location at Galataport.

 Istanbul Museum of Modern Art was founded in 2004 as Turkey’s first museum of modern and contemporary art.
 Committed to sharing Turkey’s artistic creativity and cultural identity with the local and international art worlds, the museum hosts a broad array of interdisciplinary activities.